trteodor/Unit_Tests_EmbCode_example/README.md

 With "Unity" we can also Testing hardware it is also **very easy!** Inaf just redirect correctly the printf function.
 But prepared example by me (this repo) don't presentation this function.
 I added only examples files from [4] "stm32F4_UnitTest_HW_Example" to this repository, if you trying run unit test on Hardware it may help you :) But you can always refer to [1], everything is very well described there.
 In Unity repository are examples.. also in CMock repository we can find few examples.

 * Everything takes time ...
-And this is just a educational project/ example, is maked in free time ..;)
+And this is just a educational project/ example.
+It takes up free time ... :( ;)

 # Sources:
 * [1] http://www.throwtheswitch.org/unity